Benny Burn Time: Are Benny Rolling Papers Slow-Burn?

 The Slowest Burning Rolling Papers Ever Made

 When it comes to buying natural, high-quality, slow-burn rolling papers, there is no doubt that our Benny Rolling Papers are the preferred choice for many people.
-When manufacturing Benny Rolling Papers, we take into account all the factors mentioned above that influence the burning rate of rolling papers and increase their porosity for a slow burn and zero taste.
+When manufacturing Benny Rolling Papers, we consider all the factors mentioned above that influence the burning rate of rolling papers and increase their porosity for a slow burn and zero taste.
 This, coupled with our upgraded tools and machinery, is your guarantee that our rolling papers are one of the slowest burning papers in the market.

 Roll the Perfect Joint with Benny Rolling Papers